 Homosassa Springs Wildlife State Park is another place to spot manatees and see more of the local wildlife such as alligators, otters, crocodiles and a a rescued hippo.

 Guests can enjoy a trail walk or have fun with interactive exhibits at the children’s education center.

 Go on an Airboat Ride Adventure

 Ever fancied zooming across the Everglades, a bit like the guy from CSI Miami?
 Ever since I saw him do that on TV, I wondered what it would be like.
-Well, just like you can do a day trip from Miami to the Everglades, you can also visit the headwaters to the Florida Everglades from Orlando too!
+Now, I wander no more.
+You can do a day trip from Miami to the Everglades, you can also visit the headwaters to the Florida Everglades from Orlando too!
 So when the opportunity arose to visit Boggy Creek Airboat Rides, we leapt at the chance.

 The great thing about visiting Boggy Creek, is it’s not ‘just’ an airboat ride.
 Although that experience is thrilling, whilst you wait kids can go prospecting for fossils and semi precious stones. $6 for a huge bucket to sift through and discover ‘treasure’.

 Ours included a huge chunk of amethyst and shark teeth!
 Also check out the baby alligator creche and experience the past Native American way of life.

 The actual airboat ride was thrilling for all of us.
 We spotted 4 alligators, an eagle, a heron amongst other natural wildlife.